Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious - Startup Story

 Abhay and Vivek were having lunch while discussing the business idea.
 The chicken they were having was of really bad quality.
 Vivek remarked that, if we have to build Licious we will have to put life in this dead chicken!
-That was the moment they realized what they wanted to achieve through Licious- to deliver an unparalleled meaty experience to Indians, introduce global quality standards & benchmarks, set up a hitherto non-existing infrastructure & build processes that India was yet to see.
+That was the moment they realized what they wanted to achieve through Licious- to deliver an unparalleled meaty experience to Indians, introduce global quality standards & benchmarks, set up a hitherto non-existent infrastructure & build processes that India was yet to see.

-Taking up this idea of changing the way meat is procured, processed and sold in India, Abhay Hanjura decided to leave well-paying job at an insurance brokerage firm where he worked.
+Taking up this idea of changing the way meat is procured, processed, and sold in India, Abhay Hanjura decided to leave his well-paying job at an insurance brokerage firm where he worked.
 Hearing this, Hanjura's family, who were pure vegetarians, even threatened to disown him, finding this meaty idea very hard to stomach.
-However, they didn't decide to stop Abhay from meeting Vivek though, and as a result, we now have the unicorn online meat supplier, Licious, from where we can order meat and sea-food anytime.
+However, they didn't decide to stop Abhay from meeting Vivek though, and as a result, we now have the unicorn online meat supplier, Licious, from where we can order meat and seafood anytime.

 Licious chose a simple mission statement- we won’t sell what we won’t eat ourselves!
 It is this simple credo that has been the driving force at the company and continues to be so, 5 years later.